 Tell your doctor about all your muscle or nerve conditions, such as amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease), myasthenia gravis, or Lambert-Eaton syndrome, as you may be at increased risk of serious side effects including severe dysphagia (difficulty swallowing) and respiratory compromise (difficulty breathing) from typical doses of BOTOX® Cosmetic.

-Tell your doctor about all your medical conditions, including: plans to have surgery; had surgery on your face; weakness of forehead muscles, such as trouble raising your eyebrows; drooping eyelids; any other abnormal facial change; are pregnant or plan to become pregnant (it is not known if BOTOX® Cosmetic can harm your unborn baby); are breast-feeding or plan to breast-feed (it is not known if BOTOX® Cosmetic passes into breast milk).
+Tell your doctor about all your medical conditions, including: plans to have surgery; had surgery on your face; weakness of forehead muscles, such as trouble raising your eyebrows; drooping eyelids; any other abnormal facial change; pregnancy or pregnancy plans (it is not known if BOTOX® Cosmetic harms your unborn baby); breastfeeding or breastfeeding plans (it is not known if BOTOX® Cosmetic passes into breast milk).

 Human albumin and spread of viral diseases.
 BOTOX® Cosmetic contains albumin, a protein component of human blood.
 The potential risk of spreading viral diseases [eg Creutzfeldt-Jakob Disease (CJD)] via human serum albumin is extremely rare.
-No cases of viral diseases or CJD have ever been reported in association with human serum albumin.
+No reports in association with human serum albumin, no cases of viral diseases or CJD.

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal products.
-Using BOTOX® Cosmetic with certain other medicines may cause serious side effects.
+Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, as well as vitamins, and herbal products.
+Using BOTOX® Cosmetic coupled with certain other medicines may cause serious side effects.
 Do not start any new medicines until you have told your doctor that you have received BOTOX® Cosmetic in the past.